John McWhorter: Academia

-Early career

 McWhorter taught linguistics at Cornell University from 1993 to 1995.
 He then became an associate professor of linguistics at the University of California, Berkeley, where he worked from 1995 until 2003.
 He left that position to become a senior fellow at the Manhattan Institute, a conservative think tank.

-Columbia University

 Since 2008, McWhorter has taught linguistics, American studies, and classes in the core curriculum program at Columbia University.
 As Columbia's Department of Linguistics had been dissolved in 1989, he was initially assigned to the Department of English and Comparative Literature.
 The Program of Linguistics (including a revived undergraduate major as of 2021) is housed in the Department of Slavic Languages.

-Other teaching

 McWhorter is the instructor of the courses "The Story of Human Language"; "Understanding Linguistics: The Science of Language"; "Myths, Lies and Half-Truths About English Usage"; "Language Families of the World"; "Ancient Writing and the History of the Alphabet"; and "Language From A to Z", as part of The Great Courses, a series produced by The Teaching Company.

 Writing and commentary

-News organizations

 McWhorter has written for Time, The Wall Street Journal, The Chronicle of Higher Education, The Washington Post, The New Republic, Politico, Forbes, The Chicago Tribune, The New York Daily News, City Journal, The New York Sun, The New Yorker, The Root, The Daily Beast, Books & Culture, and CNN.

 McWhorter was contributing editor at The New Republic from 2001 to 2014.
 He is a contributing editor at The Atlantic.
 After writing op-eds for The New York Times for several years, he became an Opinion columnist there in 2021.
 He hosts the Lexicon Valley podcast, previously for Slate from 2016 to 2021 and since then for Booksmart Studios.

-Books

 McWhorter has published a number of books on linguistics and on race relations, including The Power of Babel: A Natural History of Language, Our Magnificent Bastard Tongue: The Untold History of English, Doing Our Own Thing: The Degradation of Language and Music and Why You Should, Like, Care, and Losing the Race: Self-Sabotage in Black America.